Updated: Aug 31

 PUSH TO TALK (PTT) BUTTONS

 One of the least expensive options to use is a small PTT button.
-These Bluetooth enabled devices are the trigger for your Zello app.
+These Bluetooth-enabled or wired devices are the trigger for your Zello app.
 They work in 'press and hold' mode which is how most PTTs operate but can be switched to 'toggle' mode if desired.
 The Bluetooth technology can be a bit temperamental at times, and if you lose pairing because you separate your phone from the PTT it can take a bit of effort to reconnect them.
-You'll still need a pair of earbuds or a Bluetooth earpiece if you want to keep the comms covert.
+This seems to be getting better as phone and device developers advance the technology.
+The wired option offer a more reliable connection for about the same price, but they can be less discrete.
+You'll still need a pair of earbuds or a Bluetooth earpiece if you want to keep the communications covert.

 Tested: YES (2 participant recommendations)